boyserk84/UnityReactNative/README.md

 ## 1.)
 Create React-Native Project.

 ## 2.)
-Build `index.android.bundle` from your React-Native Project.
-This is basically what Android Application will use for rendering your React-Native project.
+Build `index.android.bundle` from your `React-Native` Project.
+This is basically what Android Application/module will use for rendering your React-Native project.
 Think of it as your React executable file.

 Run this script:
 ```
 sh build.sh
 ```

-It is essentially running the following command to build `index.android.bundle` with additional steps of copy the bundle file your project folder.
+It is essentially equivalent to running the following command to build `index.android.bundle` with additional steps of copy the bundle file your project folder.
 ```
 react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res
 ```